General Serre weight conjectures: Explicit weight conjectures in the semisimple case

 The weight $F(y+p-1,y,z)$ with $y-z\neq p-1$ can be checked to be obvious precisely when $y-z=p-2$; in this case the obvious lift has the shape $\psi^{\Qp}_{\{z\}} \oplus \rho^{\Qp}_{\{y+p+1,y+1\}}$.
 (Note that $y-z=p-1$ is excluded because $x-z\neq 2p-2$.)
 Thus the weight $F(y+p-1,y,z)$ is an obscure weight for $\rhobar|_{I_{\Qp}} \cong \omega^{y+1} \oplus \omega_{\sigma_1}^{(y+2)+pz} \oplus \omega_{\sigma_2}^{(y+2)+pz}$ precisely when $y-z \not\in \{p-2,p-1\}$.
 By a similar argument the weight $F(x,y,y-p+1)$ is an obscure weight for $\rhobar|_{I_{\Qp}} \cong \omega^{y+1} \oplus \omega_{\sigma_1}^{(x+2)+py} \oplus \omega_{\sigma_2}^{(x+2)+py}$ exactly when $x-y \not\in \{p-2,p-1\}$.
 This completes our analysis of obscure weights for $\GL_3(\Qp)$.

 \end{example}

 One might optimistically hope that there is an equality $\Wexpl(\rhobar) = \Wcrisexists(\rhobar)$; for example this is known to be the case when $n \le 2$ (except for $n=2$ and $p=2$) thanks to \cite{gls13}.
-Unfortunately we do not expect this to be true in general, as we will explain in Example~\ref{ex:FH-ramified-example} and Example~\ref{ex::gl3-shifted-weights}.
+Unfortunately we do not expect this to be true in general; for example, in Example~\ref{ex::gl3-shifted-weights} we give some explicit examples in the case of~$\GL_3(\Qp)$ of weights which are not in~$\Wexpl(\rhobar)$ but which we suspect are in~$\Wcrisexists(\rhobar)$.
 Furthermore we remark that the sets $\Wcrisexists(\rhobar)$ must also be compatible with other functorial operations, such as suitable tensor products and inductions, and it is far from clear whether or not the sets $\Wexpl(\rhobar)$ satisfy these compatibilities.

 On the other hand, in the unramified setting we are prepared to conjecture that these two weight sets are equal at least for sufficiently generic $\rhobar$.

 \begin{conj} Suppose that $K/\Qp$ is unramified and that $\rhobar|_{I_K}$ is semisimple and sufficiently generic.
 Then $\Wexpl(\rhobar) = \Wcrisexists(\rhobar)$. \end{conj}